Billionaire Profile

 Biography

-Jack Dangermond is an American billionaire businessman and environmental scientist, best known as the co-founder and president of Esri, the world's largest GIS software developer.
-His source of wealth stems from mapping software and technology.
-Dangermond co-founded Esri with his wife Laura in 1969, a company that has revolutionized the field of geographic information systems.
-Dangermond's career has been marked by a commitment to advancing GIS technology and promoting its use in various industries.
-His achievements include the development of Esri's ArcGIS software, which has become the industry standard for GIS.
-As of 2024, his net worth is estimated to be $11.9 billion.
+Jack Dangermond is an 80-year-old American billionaire and environmental scientist, best known as the co-founder and president of Esri (Environmental Systems Research Institute), a leading geographic information system (GIS) software company.
+His estimated net worth is $14.3 billion, stemming from his pioneering work in mapping software and spatial analysis.
+Dangermond's career has been dedicated to leveraging GIS technology for environmental stewardship and sustainable development.
+His achievements include the development of Esri's ArcGIS software, which has become the industry standard for GIS, and significant philanthropic contributions to conservation efforts.

 Fact Checked